mullakaeva/GiG/README.md

 ```
 Where ```<dataset_name>``` is one of the datasets ```DD, ENZYMES,"NCI1", "PROTEINS_full" ```
 and  ```<model>``` in ``` LGL, LGLKL```, where ``` LGL, LGLKL``` are corresponded for GiG LGL and GiG LGL+NDD

+P.S.
+You can play with the parameters, make the hyperparameters search, or check them from the paper https://authors.elsevier.com/a/1hABr4rfPmE0QX

 [1] Federico Errica, Marco Podda, Davide Bacciu, Alessio Micheli: A Fair Comparison of Graph Neural Networks for Graph Classification.
 Proceedings of the 8th International Conference on Learning Representations (ICLR 2020)